-My physical inspection of the roof void area was restricted due to insulation material, stored items and lack of suitable crawl boards.
-As a result the roof void area was only viewed from the access hatch.
+My physical inspection of the roof void area was restricted due to insulation material and lack of suitable crawl boards.
+As a result the roof void area was only viewed from the access hatches.

 My inspection of the roof covering was restricted from ground level and some parts were not visible.
+(Trees/surrounding buildings/site topography) partially blocked sight lines.
+The flat roof coverings were not visible from ground level.